-On September 5, 2018 Dr. Eric Hall, Deputy State Superintendent of Innovation announced the names of the schools that will be considered for inclusion in the ISD for the 2019-20 school year.
-The schools selected include both urban and rural schools and are considered low-performing based on school performance data provided by the NCDPI.
+On September 5, 2018 Dr. Eric Hall, Deputy State Superintendent of Innovation announced the names of the schools that were considered for inclusion in the ISD for the 2019-20 school year.
+The schools selected included both urban and rural schools and are considered low-performing based on school performance data provided by the NCDPI.

 Carver Heights Elementary – Wayne County Public Schools, Gaston Middle – Northampton County Schools, Hillcrest Elementary – Alamance Burlington Schools, and Williford Elementary – Nash-Rocky Mount Schools.